smeetrs/deep_avsr/README.md

 ## Pre-trained Weights

-Download the pre-trained weights for the Visual Frontend from [here](https://drive.google.com/file/d/1cgpu3X6WFbkrMDaHGX-8SWzj4gS-lU6s/view?usp=drivesdk) and for the Language Model from [here](https://drive.google.com/file/d/19viuy3ZXDkmigzdEiRGSZZG1TXwqw3Tb/view?usp=drivesdk).
+Download the pre-trained weights for the Visual Frontend, AO, VO, AV and Language model from [here](https://drive.google.com/drive/folders/1vVv4eGpPdnCdLANfrzIsatEcASQ2MEeh).

 Once the Visual Frontend and Language Model weights are downloaded, place them in a folder and add their paths in the `config.py` file.

-For the pre-trained weights of the AO, VO and AV models, please send an email at `smeet.shah.c2020<AT>iitbombay.org` from your institutional email ID.
-Place the weights of each model in the corresponding `/final/models` directory.
+Place the weights of AO, VO and AV model in their corresponding `/final/models` directory.

-***Note:***
-- *Replace `<AT>` with `@` in the email ID while sending an email.
-It could take a few days for me to reply back.*
-- *Please do NOT open issues on GitHub requesting pre-trained weights.
-Such issues may be deleted.
-I am sharing weights only via replies to email requests from valid academic institutional email IDs.*

 ## How To Use